-To provide heat for our production processes, we are systematically converting from heavy oil, kerosene, and LPG, to LNG (including city gas).
+To provide heat for production processes, UACJ is systematically converting from heavy oil, kerosene, and LPG, to LNG (including city gas).
 When heavy oil and LNG are used to generate equal amounts of heat, the amount of CO2 emitted from the use of LNG is 30% lower than that from the use of heavy oil.
 Converting to LNG, therefore, results in a significant contribution to the fight against global warming.

 In fiscal 2014, we converted the heating furnace at the Fukaya Works from kerosene to city gas (LNG).
-And as of the end of fiscal 2014, LNG (including city gas), in terms of heat generated, accounted for roughly 70% of the fuel used at UACJ's four works.
+And as of the end of fiscal 2014, LNG (including city gas), in terms of heat generated, accounted for roughly 78% of the fuel used at UACJ's four works.

-Energy Saving Information Sharing Meeting
+Energy Saving Subcommittee

-With the merger that created it, UACJ began to regularly hold Energy Conservation Information Exchange Meetings.
+With the merger that created it, UACJ began to regularly hold Energy Saving Subcommittee Meetings.
 These meetings, which are joined mainly by facilities departments, have participants from multiple business locations.
 Information is shared among these various locations and all participants are informed of certain case examples in an effort to achieve significant improvements in energy saving throughout the Group.